Amutheezan/amutheezan.github.io/docs/fixfuturebus+.md

 ---

-I have implemented a simple fixing for Futurebus+ cache coherence protocol which i explained in my previous post.
+I have implemented a simple fixing for Futurebus+ cache coherence protocol which I explained in my [previous post](data/futurebus+.md).

 ### Initial Setup & Steps